 Magnesium oil can be made from scratch at home by mixing magnesium chloride flakes with boiled, distilled water.
 You can find a recipe for preparing DIY magnesium oil here.

-Magnesium deficiency has been linked to many conditions, some of which include:
+Magnesium deficiency has been

 - heart disease